 See the table below for a full breakdown of California cannabis laws.

-California became the first state in the US to legalize the medicinal use of marijuana when a law was approved by ballot initiative on Nov.
-6, 1996 by 56% of voters.
-The new California medical marijuana law removed the criminal penalties for the use, possession and cultivation of cannabis for patients who possess a “written or oral recommendation” from a physician.
+California became the first state in the US to legalize the medicinal use of marijuana when a law was approved by ballot initiative in 1996.
+The California medical marijuana law removed the criminal penalties for the use, possession and cultivation of cannabis for patients who possess a “written or oral recommendation” from a physician.

 Qualifying conditions– Anorexia, Arthritis, Cachexia, Cancer, Chronic Pain, HIV/AIDS, Glaucoma, Migraine, Persistent Muscle Spasms, Severe Nausea, Seizures, and any other debilitating illness where the medicinal use of marijuana was been “deemed appropriate and has been recommended by a physician”

-Home cultivation – Yes, but no cultivation limits are specified
+Home cultivation – Yes, but no cultivation limits are specified.
+Certain local ordinances ban the cultivation of medical marijuana.

 Caregivers – Yes – a primary caregiver is an individual who has consistently assumed responsibility for the health, housing or safety of a qualified patient.
 Unless the caregiver is the parent of a qualified patient, caregivers must be 18 years of age or older.